-Keywords: Data Visualization; Energy Monitoring; Electricity Usage; Power BI; Manufacturing
+Keywords: Data Visualization; Energy Monitoring; Electricity Usage; Power BI; Manufacturing.

 1. INTRODUCTION

 The increasing environmental awareness has raised concerns related to sustainable development (Ellili, 2024).
 In a manufacturing environment, the sustainability topic has become the organizational focus as manufacturers are now under pressure to reduce the environmental impact while still maintaining their operational efficiency (Uddin et al., 2023).
 In sustainability, energy consumption, particularly electricity usage, is one of the most significant challenges in manufacturing due to its direct relationship with operational costs and carbon emissions (Min et al., 2022; Uddin et al., 2023).
 The United Nations General Assembly put out the Sustainable Development Goals (SDGs) as a framework for sustainable development in 2030 towards climate action, increasing the need for manufacturers to adopt data-driven approaches that support energy efficiency and transparent monitoring practices (United Nations, 2026).